mattcl/aoc-template/README.md

 More information about how to use the generated project can be found in the generated README (which is in the source of the template).

 The _template_ is MIT-licensed.
-Pick whatever license suits you for The generated code.
+Pick whatever license suits you for the generated code.

 Rather use python instead?
 That template is